openaq/openaq.org/content/developers/help/where-can-i-find-more-data-tools-and-resources-on-air-quality.md

 * Awesome List: <https://github.com/openaq/awesome-air-quality>
 * Open Sustainable Technology’s list of open source tools in the area of climate change, energy, biodiversity and natural resources.
 Air quality-specific sources: <https://opensustain.tech/#air-quality>
 * AQICN provides open Air Quality Index data: <https://aqicn.org/map/world>
-* Some private air sensor firms share a limited amount of air quality data with the public.
-Check the air sensor firm’s website.
+* Some private air sensor firms share air quality data with the public.
+Check the air sensor firm’s website for what is available and their conditions.

 **Resources for Developing an Air Sensor Project**